Associate Professor Adele Baldwin

 Grant: Contract Research (Category 2: Other Public Sector)

-Funding Scheme: Northern Queensland Primary Health Network (NQPHN) After Hours Health Care Funding
+Funding Schemes: Northern Queensland Primary Health Network (NQPHN) After Hours Health Care Funding

 Total Funding: $198,965.07